SYLan2019/STDOD/README.md

 Codes for STDOD Will be released soon.

-Tweaking matconvent for new version of cuda.
+Configuring matconvent for new version of cuda.